ducbao414/online-Sass-Editor/README.md

 # Online Sass Editor
-A Sass editor and Sass compiler right on your browser Many thanks for the following awesome projects:
+A Sass editor and Sass compiler right on your browser.

+Many thanks for the following awesome projects:

 - [sass.js](https://github.com/medialize/sass.js).
 The pure JavaScript implementation of libsass.